xl-code/expressconnect/intl.en-US/Quick Start/Connect a local data center to a VPC through a physical connection.md

 Follow these steps to route the traffic destined for the IDC \(CIDR Block: 172.16.0.0/12\) to the leased line:

 1. On the Router Interface page, find the target VPC router interface and click **Route Configuration**.
-2. In the displayed dialog box, configure the route:
+2. In the displayed dialog box, configure the route according to the following information:
-    -   **Destination CIDR Block**: The CIDR block of the local data center.
+    -   **Destination CIDR Block**: Enter the CIDR block of the local data center.
 In this example, enter 172.16.0.0/12.
     -   **Next Hop Type**: Select **Router Interface \(To VBR\)**.
     -   **Router Interface**: Select the router interface created for the VPC in the step 3.